-Fig. .
-Percentage of deviance of taxonomic () and functional dissimilarity () explained by individual three classes of between plots: 20 m to km, to km, and to 1 546 km (in dark, intermediate and light, respectively
+Fig. 5.
+Percentage of deviance of bacterial a) taxonomic (in green) and b) functional dissimilarity (in yellow) explained by individual variables across the three classes of distances between the plots: 20 m to 333 km, 333 to 662 km, and 662 to 1 546 km (in dark, intermediate and light shade, respectively).
+Analyses were made based on the 88 plots for which all data were available.
+Acronyms are as for Figure 3.

-models with highest deviance explained all significant and the relative importances of the
+Fig 6.
+The models with highest deviance explained (with all explanatory variables significant), and the relative importances of the variables across the three classes of distances between the plots.
+Analyses were made based on the 88 plots for which all data were available.
+Acronyms are as for Figure 3.